garrandall/popular-music-data/tracks/love-power-dionne-warwick-jeffrey-osborne.md

 She told me that I've never gotten over you

 She said that if I called you
-You'd just turn your back and walk away, ooh
+You'd just turn your back and walk away, oh
 Look what love can do
 What am I to say